 The Grosvenor School of Modern Art was founded by the influential teacher, painter and wood-engraver, Iain McNab, in 1925.
 Situated in London’s Pimlico district the school played a key role in the story of modern British printmaking between the wars.

 The Grosvenor School artists received critical acclaim in their time that continued until the late 1930s under the influence of Claude Flight, who taught Cyril Power and Sybil Andrews.

-This new book includes over 120 linocuts, drawings and posters by Grosvenor School artists and its thematic layout focuses on the key components which made up their dynamic and rhythmic visual imagery.
+Published to coincide with Dulwich Picture Gallery's incredibly popular exhibition in 2019, this book includes over 120 linocuts, drawings and posters by Grosvenor School artists and its thematic layout focuses on the key components which made up their dynamic and rhythmic visual imagery.

 Dimensions: 280 x 240 mm